AWinterman/awinterman.github.com/_posts/2012-09-22-A-Programmers-Approach.md

 Their computer processes could also be use to provide a compelling introduction to a number of linear algebra applications.
-I personally found Linear Algebra to be one of the less interesting courses I took in college, but it is certainly the most useful-- linear algebra concepts pop up all over the place.
+I personally found Linear Algebra to be one of the less interesting courses I took in college, but it is certainly the most useful - linear algebra concepts pop up all over the place - so this subject would especially benefit from brief forays into application.
-A good way to motivate progressing from one subject to the next would be to provide an application, and to demonstrate how the current methods are insufficient to its solution.
-If the examples are chosen well, they can motivate weeks of study.

-One example subject could be finding a Support Vector Machine (this would require multivariable as a prerequisite) for an interesting prediction problem.
+One example subject could be finding a Support Vector Machine (this would require multivariate calculus as a prerequisite) for an interesting prediction problem.
-The class could even take a [Kaggle compettion](http://www.kaggle.com/competitions) as it's target, and learn the mathematics necessary to implement logistic regression, or a k-nearest-neighbors learning algorithm.
+The class could even take a [Kaggle competition](http://www.kaggle.com/competitions) as its target, and learn the mathematics necessary to implement logistic regression, or a k-nearest-neighbors learning algorithm, and see how it matches up against other competitors solutions.
+The cash reward could provide an extra little bump to student's investment in the course.

-It's true that repeteadly executing an algorithm by hand will lead to mastery of that algorithm, but it is also true that the interesting mathematics does not lie in the mechanics of these concepts, but in their application to problems that would be difficult or impossible without them, and in proving interesting facts about these algorithms.
+It's true that repeatedly executing an algorithm by hand leads to mastery of that algorithm, but it is also true that the interesting mathematics does not lie in the mechanics of these concepts, but in their application to problems that would be difficult or impossible without them, and in proving interesting facts about these algorithms.
 It's unlikely that any undergraduate will ever have to implement even a t-test by hand in a career in science or statistics.
 As such, rather than learn the mechanics themselves, they should learn how to tell a computer to do the mechanics for them.
-They should learn how to test the computer's results, and how to write good, readable code.
+They should learn how to test the computer's results, and how to write good, reusable code.
 All of these skills will ultimately be more useful than knowing how to invert an `n x m` matrix by hand, for example.
+Moreover, I think they will help the student think conceptually about mathematics as a process, and help them see new advances in context of old algorithms.

 \[1\] the `__repr__` method determines what happens when `print` is called with the object as an argument.